mlatona17/ZenPulse-Ecommerce-Analysis/README.md

 **By Region**
 ![image](https://github.com/mlatona17/Electronic-Express-eCommerce-Analysis/assets/67985288/086f830e-2711-4377-9bdb-bac426affec0)

-Apple Airpods were the most popular product sold within each region.
+**Product Performance by Region:** Apple Airpods were the most popular product sold within each region.
 Amongst all regions North America sold the most Airpods over the 4 year timespan with nearly 19k units.
 EMEA was next in line with over 11k sold.

 ### Loyalty Program